After his son's suicide and the Jan. 6 attack, Rep. Jamie Raskin is not giving up

 A year ago, Rep. Jamie Raskin, D-Md., experienced two unimaginable traumas in the span of a single week.

-On New Year's Eve 2020, his son Tommy, 25, died by suicide after succumbing to mental illness.
+On New Year's Eve 2020, his son Tommy, 25, died by suicide after years of fighting mental illness.
 Then, on Jan.
 6, 2021, just a day after Tommy's funeral, Raskin was at work in the U.S. Capitol with his daughter and son-in-law when a violent mob stormed the building in an attempt to overturn the results of the presidential election.

 If you or someone you know may be considering suicide, contact the National Suicide Prevention Lifeline at 1-800-273-8255 (en Español: 1-888-628-9454; deaf and hard of hearing: 1-800-799-4889) or the Crisis Text Line by texting HOME to 741741.